-2.1 Model description and bias correction for ESM simulations estimates of permafrost extent and carbon stock changes still vary across models, which has been associated with deficiencies in the representation of soil thermodynamics and carbon dynamics (Burke et al., 2020; Mudryk et al., 2020).
-Of the six CMIP6 models we used (Table 1), only the CESM2-WACCM land surface model (CLM5) adjusted permafrost carbon stocks to the latest observations and included a vertically resolved soil carbon representation, which is important for more consistent modelling of real-world soil carbon (Varney et al., 2022).
-The other five ESMs estimated initial Arctic permafrost carbon stocks (CSoil) between 67-475 Pg (Table S1), which are much smaller than observed estimates (Hugelius et al., 2014; Mishra et al., 2021).
+CMIP6 ESMs have many improvements over preceding generations of CMIP models, these include better treatment of snow radiative transfer and insulation effects, soil hydrology and vegetation dynamics, but estimates of permafrost extent and carbon stock changes are still very variable across models, and which has been associated with deficiencies in the representation of soil thermodynamics and carbon dynamics (Burke et al., 2020; Mudryk et al., 2020; Fox-Kemper et al., 2021).
+Of the six CMIP6 models we used (Table 1), only CESM2-WACCM was tuned for permafrost carbon stocks based on observations.
+The other five ESMs estimated initial Arctic permafrost carbon stocks (CSoil) between 67-475 Pg (Table 2), which are much smaller than observed estimates (Hugelius et al., 2014; Mishra et al., 2021).
 MPI-ESM1-2-HR does not report CSoil but it shares many features with MPI-ESM1-2-LR, and so may be expected to have similar Csoil.
-CESM2-WACCM simulates a slight decrease in CSoil under SSP5-8.5, while the other ESMs show an increase in CSoil (Table S1).
-This is explained by the underestimation of initial permafrost CSoil which then leads to an underestimation of future soil C decomposition.
-CSoil flux from surface vegetation increases due to GHG-driven increases in productivity, and this input flux exceeds soil C decomposition in those models with little initial soil carbon.
+CESM2-WACCM simulates a slight decrease in CSoil under SSP5-8.5, while the other ESMs show an increase in CSoil (Table 2).
+This can be explained by the underestimation of initial permafrost CSoil which then leads to an underestimation of future soil C loss.
+CSoil flux from surface vegetation increases due to GHG-driven increases in productivity, and this flux depends on permafrost area which dominates CSoil losses in those models with little initial soil carbon.